08 June 2009

 Springtime for Sycophants

-Undeterred by the facts, Murdoch's academic propaganda arm has refused to publish a letter which corrects serious errors in an article late last year, and hints at its own complicity in the RMIT dismissal.
-See attached comments, and http://melbourne.indymedia.org.
+Undeterred by the facts, Murdoch's academic propaganda arm refused to publish a letter which corrected serious errors in an article late last year, and hints at its own complicity in the RMIT dismissal.
+See attached comments, and here.
+Carmen López is Salvadorean, Viviana Ramírez is Chilean.
+They know from experience how effectively political dismissal intensifies cultural conformism: see here.

 30 November 2006